The Environmental Impact of AI: Energy, Carbon and Water in the Age of ChatGPT

 Training impact of selected LLMs

-While training happens less frequently, its energy and water use per run can rival or exceed some small countries' weekly usage.
+Training happens less frequently than inference, but its energy and water use per run can rival or exceed some small countries’ weekly usage.
+The trend is clear: each generation consumes significantly more, though efficiency gains in hardware (H100 vs A100) partially offset the growth.

 Water: the hidden cost of generative AI